 Here at the Christian chaplaincy we offer spiritual support and faith advice to students and staff alike.
 We’re here to talk with you, listen to you, pray with or for you, and provide space for you to simply be you.
 We’re a meeting place, a thinking place, and above all, a safe place.
 We work together and with student societies to celebrate and embrace spirituality in all its diversity.

 Our Christian chaplain Father Johannes offers all DMU students and staff time to chat.
 Father Johannes is currently based at St Andrews Church on Jarrom Street LE1 5PZ.
-He is available at the church on Mondays from 9am-12pm.
 Call 0116 261 5373 or email firstname.lastname@example.org. for more information

 Weekly Christian events